wehlutyk/thesis/content/3-gistr-4-results.md

 ## Results {#sec:gistr-results}

-\add{a clearer outline of the analysis and the steps we're going to follow: overview of aggregate trends, then wanting to make a simple model through transformation-breakdown/exploration-plots/quantification-of-operations-and-deps}
+\add{a clearer outline of the analysis and the steps we're going to follow: overview of aggregate trends, then wanting to achieve a simple representations of the process through transformation-breakdown/exploration-plots/quantification-of-operations-and-deps}

 ### Descriptive observations